 When you’ve got food that’s looking a little less than perfect, for example, broccoli, you could use it to make soups that you can then freeze.

-Stock up on the basics
+Bulk-buy the basics

 If you’re going to be cooking more, then it pays to keep some essentials in stock.
 Ingredients such as tinned vegetables, beans, rice, pasta and lentils, tinned tomatoes, tomato puree, stock, garlic, olive oil, salt, pepper, and herbs and spices can often make up the bulk of a healthy meal, and typically have longer shelf lives and lower price tags than other ingredients.

 If you tend to buy brand names, try buying stores' own brands when it comes to basics.
 You probably won’t notice the difference once they’ve been cooked into a recipe, but the price difference can be significant.

 Whether you’re used to the Finest collection or supermarkets own brands, dropping down just one brand level could save you a huge amount of money overall.
 Try it with some of your favourite go-to items to see if you can notice a difference in quality and taste.
 If you can’t then make the swap permanent and save on some pennies whilst you’re at it.

 Alongside supermarket apps that can help you to save money, there are a wide range of apps you can download for free that are designed to help you cut costs on your food shop.
 Whether it’s cashback on items, money off or in-store deals you can grab ahead of anyone else, using these apps is usually effortless and could help you save on every shop you do.